masagrator/FPSLocker-Warehouse/Methodology/Little Nightmares II/README.md

 > Details

 Game can be unlocked to 60 FPS with plugin alone, but because game is using dynamic resolution set to 33.33 ms, performance is subpar.
 Requires patch to fix that.
-Game has issues with going below 20 FPS by using t.MaxFPS alone we must force it to run at 15 FPS.
+Game has issues with going below 20 FPS by using t.MaxFPS alone, we must force it to run at 15 FPS.
 Below 20 FPS it slows down.

 # How to find offsets